- Study at Deakin

 Students wishing to complete the Master of Nursing Practice by research and undertake the 4-credit-point minor thesis must have completed HNN727 Research in Nursing and Midwifery, and must achieve a Distinction or above for 75% of the units undertaken in the Graduate Diploma of Nursing Practice specialty course.

 Students normally are employed within a collaborating hospital for a minimum of 24 hours per week to support and provide a sound clinical learning environment for the clinical program requirements of the course.
 Where concurrent employment is not possible, clinical practicums may be negotiated.

 Unit fees can be viewed within individual unit descriptions.
 You can search for a unit using the Unit Search.

 Please be aware:

 To satisfy the requirements of the Graduate Certificate a student must complete a total of 4 credit points of compulsory units, normally taken over one year of part-time study.

 Both the theoretical and clinical components of the assessment for each unit must be passed in order to successfully gain an overall pass in this course.
 Compulsory clinical hurdles form part of the assessment of this course.
 Recognition of the importance of clinical assessments is calculated in the overall student workload.

 Note: Failure of a compulsory practicum in a unit will normally lead to exclusion.

-* Domestic students enrol as off campus students, however there are significant on campus requirements.
-Most lectures are conducted on campus at the Melbourne Burwood Campus and are video-conferenced to other venues
+* Domestic students enrol as Cloud (online) students, however there are significant campus requirements.
+Most classes are conducted in campus mode at Burwood (Melbourne) and are video-conferenced to other venues